prideout/snowy/README.md

 <!--

-  help(snowy) is not great.

   API Change:
+    deprecate load/save, but do not remove
-    load / save should be import / export because they do a lot of manip such as 4-channel extension, delinearization, etc.
+    rename to import / export because they do a lot of manip such as 4-channel extension, delinearization, etc.
       Also: export should not take an imageio string.
 Instead it should have a bool for delinearization.

+  Make a video with iterm2 and ipython (or bpython or ptpython)

+  ---

   arbitrary rotation